20192026

 This performance – based research will address the relevance and urgency of Pipkov’s music which was previously neglected and hidden from view.
 The project will also be dedicated to the 120th anniversary of the composer in 2024.

-Dobromir’s latest albums, released in 2022 and November 2024 by Toccata Classics, feature piano works from Pipkov’s middle and late periods.
-The recordings have received excellent reviews from Gramophone magazine, MusicWeb International (Recommended), Classical Daily, and Classics Today.
+Dobromir’s three albums, released in February 2026, November 2024, and September 2022 on Toccata Classics, feature Pipkov’s complete solo piano works.
+The recordings have received excellent reviews from Gramophone magazine, MusicWeb International (Recommended), American Record Guide, Fanfare, Classical Music Daily, and Classics Today.
 His most recent album was also featured on Spotify’s New Classical Releases playlist and broadcast on Scala Radio (UK) and the Bulgarian National Radio.

 Dobromir is very grateful for generous support from the RNCM as well as the Bulgarian Culture Fund.
 He is supervised by Dr Adam Swayne (RNCM) and Dr Annika Forkert (RNCM).